Resident Camp - Commonly asked questions

 Campers traveling alone by plane or on the Camp California bus are encouraged to bring a cell phone to camp.
 We ask that your child call or send you a text message once they've arrived at camp.
-However all mobile phones are collected on check in and kept for safe keeping over your child's stay at camp.
-They will receive the phone, along with any other valuables they check into the office, on closing day check out time.
+However all mobile phones are collected at check-in and kept for safe keeping over your child's stay at camp.
+They will receive the phone, along with any other valuables they check into the office, on closing day check-out time.
 Please be sure your child’s phone is fully charged before they leave for camp.
 We do not have electricity available for recharging phones while at camp.
-Camp California’s primary goals for each camper is to improve their English, make new friends and gain independence.
+Camp California’s primary goals for each camper is to improve their English, make new friends, and gain independence.
 This would not happen if every camper at camp had their own mobile phone and spent time talking with friends and family at home.
-For campers staying for more than one session, we do give every camper the opportunity to check their phone out between sessions and check in with home.
+For campers staying for more than one session, we do give every camper the opportunity to check their phone out between sessions and check-in with home.

 Each camper must have a basic level of English to be able to communicate their personal needs while at camp.
 They must also have a basic understanding of English so they can participate fully in all of the wonderful opportunities available to them at camp.

 Each and every day at camp can be thought of as an "English lesson."
 Camp California's "Living Language Program" makes our camp an English language classroom.
 All communication in the cabin group, and in the various activities of camp, is in English.
 The majority of our counselors are native English-speaking, and we also have a minimum of one counselor each summer from the various major language groups represented at Camp California.
 All Camp California staff are trained to communicate to the campers in a way that even the most basic of English levels can understand.
 Campers will receive the "Camp California Living Language" diploma after the end of the one- and two-week sessions.